The committee and their interests

 He is the clinical director of Central North Leeds Primary Care Network and the primary medical services member of West Yorkshire Integrated Care Board.
 He was previously secretary/ assistant secretary of Leeds Local Medical Committee for 25 years, stepping down from this role in 2024.

-He is the president of the Royal College of GPs and has been a longstanding member of RCGP council.
+He is a former president of the Royal College of GPs and was a longstanding member of RCGP council.
 He is a nationally elected member of BMA Council and is the former chair of the BMA GP Committee in England and GPC UK.

 Dr Stephen T Webb; Registrant, Non-Tribunal Committee Member